Baseband-processor/Air-Legacy/README.md

 the difference stands in the _libnl_ and its dependencies, which won't be installed in the _minimal_ installer.

+_the suggested installation remains the **minimal** for now, is highly suggested to install requirements automatically with your distro package-manager._

 **TEST IF LORCON2 SUPPORTS LOCAL ADAPTERS**

 for veryfing that everything works just start typing